Diseases & Conditions

 Young people experience these fractures often as a result of a high-energy injury, such as a fall from considerable height, sports-related trauma, and motor vehicle accidents.

-Older persons with poorer quality bone often require only low-energy injury (fall from a standing position) to create these fractures.
+Older people with poorer quality bone often require only low-energy injury (such as a fall from a standing position) to create these fractures.